-Big Ideas Map: Aerial views of the Royal Docks calling for ideas, destinations and improvements.
+Big Ideas Map: Aerial image of the Royal Docks calling for ideas, destinations and improvements.

-Comment Cards: If respondents had limited time these allowed single comments to be recorded.
+Comment Cards: If respondents had limited time, single comments could be recorded.

 Heritage Cards: Calling for local histories and what heritage is important to respondents.